turingschool/backend-curriculum-site/module1/lessons/each.md

 And that works, right?

 But what are some of the problems inherent to this approach?
 It wasn't too terrible to do with just three students in this array, but what if we had ten students?
 A hundred?
 A thousand?
 A million?

-When we have a solution that works for a small number of items, but we it doesn't work for a large number of items, we say that _it doesn't scale_.
+When we have a solution that works for a small number of items, but it doesn't work for a large number of items, we say that _it doesn't scale_.
 We want to design solution that are dynamic, meaning they can work for various inputs.

 # \#each